JacquesRogueOne/java17_to_java18/README.md

 # From Java 17 to Java 18
 This kata will help you to discover and experiment new features appeared in Java 18.

-In this pandemic times, the subject is about hospital.

 You will have to follow the FIXME present into the code which show you where you can use Java 18 new features.

+All the new features and other things related to Java 18 can be found [here](https://jdk.java.net/18/)

 ## What do I need for this kata ?
-* Git to checkout this code
+* Git to check out this code
 * Maven for dependencies
-* Java 18 of course (look here for new release [OpenJDK](https://adoptopenjdk.net/))
+* Java 18 of course (look here for new release [OpenJDK](https://jdk.java.net/18/))
-* An up to date IDE for easier life (the 2022 EAP release of [IntelliJ](https://www.jetbrains.com/idea/nextversion) works perfectly for example)
+* An up-to-date IDE for easier life (the 2022 EAP release of [IntelliJ](https://www.jetbrains.com/idea/nextversion) works perfectly for example)

 Some new features in Java 18 you will have to play with :